gajon/blog/_posts/2022-06-11-git-tips-and-tricks.md

 > ```

-We can see that the contents of our files and our working directory reflect the state they had when the commit we are pointing now was created.
+We can see that the contents of our files and our working directory reflect the state they had when the commit we are pointing to now was created.

 ```
 $ cat README.txt